Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

-Recurrent architectures such as gated recurrent units (GRUs) and long short-term memory networks (LSTMs) can represent long-term dynamics, making them promising candidates for modeling the role of neuromodulators in regulating neuronal activity through gating mechanisms.
-For example, neuromodulatory signals could be functionally approximated by the forget gate in LSTM cells \citep{costacurta_structured_2024}.
-Furthermore, a recent study explored ANN learning by independently training weights and biases, opening up the possibility for studying how neuromodulators might dynamically adjust biases to enable rapid, adaptive learning \citep{williams_expressivity_2024}.
+Recurrent architectures such as gated recurrent units (GRUs) and long short-term memory networks (LSTMs) capture longer temporal dependencies and offer partial abstractions of gating.
+Neuromodulatory signals have been functionally approximated by mechanisms analogous to the forget gate in LSTM cells \citep{costacurta_structured_2024}, similarly, training weights and biases independently raises the possibility of interpreting bias modulation as a proxy for neuromodulation-driven regulation \citep{williams_expressivity_2024}.
+Nevertheless, achieving precise control over single-neuron dynamics requires models that explicitly represent spike-based computations.
+SNNs provide such a framework and offer a substrate for studying metabotropic-like modulation on excitability and plasticity \citep{rodriguez-garcia_enhancing_2024}.

-Nevertheless, to achieve precise control over single-neuron dynamics, SNN models are essential, as they accurately represent the spike-driven behavior of biological neurons.
-Neuronal models such as the Izhikevich model, which captures a range of spiking behaviors through voltage-gated and calcium-dependent conductances (Izhikevich, 2003, 2004), and generalized integrate-and-fire (GLIF) models, which have been shown to replicate the activity of multiple cell types \citep{teeter_generalized_2018}, provide effective solutions for modeling the dynamics of metabotropic receptors \citep{hasselmo_unexplored_2021, rodriguez-garcia_enhancing_2024}.
-These models offer a computationally efficient approach for controlling the neuronal spiking behavior through neuromodulatory signals triggered by contextual adaptations.